 Athenais grinned.
 “That’s what’s wrong with the Utopia these days,” she said.
 “A woman can’t keep an eye to her finances without being accused of piracy.”

-Athenais beamed.
+Athenais beamed, showing teeth.
 “Still half what you’re worth, I’m sure.”

 The shifter gave her a sly grin and raised his tankard.

-Athenais felt herself liking the alien despite his animosity towards her.
+Athenais felt herself liking the alien despite his hostility towards her.
 “Tell me,” she said.
 “Who are you, really?
 Why tell me about…that?”
 She indicated his missing pinkie finger.

 “Your life for a drink?
 I don’t buy that.”

 “Damn it, Paul,” Morgan said, scowling.
+“Just sit down.”
 He forced his face into a smile for Athenais.
 “Ignore him.
 He’s had a bad time of the trip.
 We’re grateful for the beer.
 It was good.”

 “We both know he didn’t.”

-Athenais narrowed her eyes.
-"What else do you know?"
+Athenais narrowed her eyes, the room suddenly seeming to sharpen around her.
+Her voice lowered, she said, “What else do you know?”